modulus100/Transact-SQL-demo/README.md

 - Demo_Search.sql      -> Executes the User Defined Procedure.

-- Demo.sql             -> Applies the procedure for GuitarShop databse and show the result.
+- Demo.sql             -> Applies the procedure for GuitarShop database and shows the result.